m0zgen/soundspider/README.md

 # Future

-Maybe create publication in my [blog]
+Maybe will create an article in my [blog]

 [Scrapy]: https://scrapy.org/
 [blog]: https://sys-adm.in